nicholaschiarulli/bitcoin_price_checker/README.md

 # Bitcoin price checker

+## Change the name of .env.example to .env
 ## Should work after running these commands

 ### I am on the lts version of node v18.12.1